Nynros/InternetSecurity/README.txt

 Topic: Internet-Router
 ------------------
-Update and check the firmware of your WLAN-Router fequently/automatically Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP Link TL-SG108PE
+Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP Link TL-SG108PE